Cotter45/TSFW/README.md

 - Router with Type-Safe Routes: Type-safe routes are compiled on server start with support for data preloading, caching, and custom TTL.

-- Built-In State Management: Choose between in-memory, local, session, or IndexedDB storage, all syncing state across tabs.
+- Built-In State Management: Choose between in-memory, local or session storage, local storage supports syncing state across tabs.

 - Lightweight Component Library: Essential components like Accordions, Dialogs, Cards, and more – styled with simplicity and accessibility in mind.